Why is India denying COVID-19 community transmission? | DW | 28.07.2020

 In a bid to ramp-up testing capacity, Prime Minister Narender Modi on Monday announced that his government is launching more testing facilities so that all state governments can keep up the "test, track and treat" strategy.
 According to Modi, there are currently 1,300 testing labs in India and more than 500,000 tests are being conducted daily.

-But with the trajectory of India reports record corona infections rising exponentially, some experts find it hard to accept the government's "no community infection" stand.
+With India’s coronavirus infections rising exponentially, experts find it hard to accept the government's "no community infection" stand.

 Read more: Coronavirus: Is India about to achieve 'herd immunity'?